abelsiqueira/abelsiqueira.github.io-old2/content/blog/2022-01-26-python-and-julia-2.md

 ---
-title: "Speed up your Python code using Julia"
+title: 'Speed up your Python code using Julia'
-date: "2022-01-26"
+date: '2022-01-26'
 ---

 # Speed up your Python code using Julia